 Background and Objectives

-The particular combination of diesel-electric drives and variable-pitch propellers opens new possibilities for optimization of stop maneuvers with the goal of shortening the stop distance and of reducing the substantial load of the individual components of the propulsion system.
+The particular combination of diesel-electric drives and variable-pitch propellers opens new possibilities for optimization of stop manoeuvres with the goal of shortening the stop distance and of reducing the substantial load of the individual components of the propulsion system.
 An important issue during stopping is the so-called wind-milling effect.
 In this case the torque becomes negative and the propeller is driven by the water.
 The electric motor works as a generator, which can have strong negative influence on the stability of the power grid.
-The optimal combination of the pitch setting and number of revolutions during the different stages of the stop maneuvers allows the reduction and in some cases the elimination of the wind-milling stage of the maneuver.
+The optimal combination of the pitch setting and number of revolutions during the different stages of the stop manoeuvres allows the reduction and in some cases the elimination of the wind-milling stage of the manoeuvre.

 A simulation method is developed to simulate the stopping behavior of ships equipped with diesel-electric propulsion and controllable pitch propellers (CPP).
 The motion behavior is calculated by solving the equations of motion in time-domain.
 Extensive viscous simulations are carried out to identify the manoevering coefficents of different ship types and velocities.
 To consider the interaction between the ship's hull, the rudder and the turning propeller CFD and EFD simulations are carried out also respecting cavitation on the propeller blades.